All chestnut woods are strong, durable, and soft. These woods are easy to work with all types of tools.

 Hardwood wood is considered better for flooring.
 Because hardwood wood is less prone to scratches and dents than softwood.
-Chestnut is a hardwood species, But not all species of chestnut are suitable for flooring.
+Chestnut is a hardwood species.
+But not all chestnuts are suitable for flooring.

 But any type of wood floor needs the care to prevent scratches and dents.
-You can use furniture leg pads and Keep the pet’s nails short.
+You can use furniture leg pads and keep the pet’s nails short.
 It’s an efficient way to save your floor.

-To make better furniture, wood should have shock resistance, Durability, and great appearance properties.
-American chestnut is naturally rot-resistant, durable, straight-grained, and formerly plentiful.
-Which is suitable wood for making rustic furniture.
+American chestnut is naturally rot-resistant, durable, and straight-grained.
+So it is suitable wood for making rustic furniture.
 It can also be easily stained as you like.

-For American chestnuts, Oak is considered as an alternative.
+For American chestnuts, Oak is considered an alternative.
 Because American chestnuts have oak-like qualities.

 Horse and sweet chestnut have poor decay resistance and are rated as non-durable to perishable.

 So once again, American chestnut is a great option for making durable shingles.
-In earlier times the bark of American chestnut has been used to make shingles.
+In earlier times the bark of American chestnut had been used to make shingles.
 Even today it can be seen in many rural areas.